 - United Kingdom (except Northern Ireland) and its dependent territories

-Individuals who were born in Hong Kong SAR, Macau SAR, and Taiwan were eligible to take part (if they also met the education OR job experience criteria).
+Individuals who were born in Hong Kong SAR, Macau SAR, and Taiwan are eligible to take part (if they also met the education OR job experience criteria).

 (2) You must meet either the education OR job experience criteria.

 In order to apply for the Diversity Visa Lottery, you must have a high school education (certificate of completion of 12 years of elementary and secondary education) OR a period of two years of work experience within the last 5 years.
 Please note that the occupation may only qualify if it requires two years of training or experience to practice.
 US Department of Labor definitions, as indicated in the O*Net Online database, will apply.

 Furthermore, the application and photo(s) must also be submitted according to the strict regulations in order to participate in the DV-Lottery and have the opportunity to be selected to continue the US immigration procedure.